aya-experience/citation/README.md

 X-CMS is a temporary name which I want to replace by something cool in a near future.
 Something without both X and CMS in the name, some kind of proper noun.

+Advanced proposition for a name: **Citation**
+- Pronounced like **site*-ation, not far from "website creation" which is the purpose of the solution
+- French reference meaning quotation (exist in english but less used)

 ## Purpose

 It is an Open Source experiment aiming to build a next generation Open Source CMS solution merging together many new approaches: